matthiasn/talk-transcripts/Hickey_Rich/AreWeThereYet-mostly-text.md

 potentially, or places, or whatever.
 Whatever construct is meaningful to your program, you still have that.
 And any particular transaction is going to take an arbitrary set of these and atomically do that function transformation.
-So it is a way of connecting a bunch of little micro processes and making them one process.
+So it is a way of collecting a bunch of little micro processes and making them one process.

 Internally, each one works exactly the same way as before.
 I just did